-2.3 Consistency Maintenance
+2.3.
+Consistency maintenance

 Consistency is an important issue in distributed systems.
 Consistency means that all copies of a same document should be the same.
-When one copy is updated, then it must be ensured that all copies are updated as well [Tanenbaum and Steen 2002].

-According to [Tanenbaum and Steen 2002], consistency models can be classified into two groups: a) Data-Centric Consistency Models; b) Client-Centric Consistency Models.
-Details about these two models, update propagation and consistency protocols are given in the following sections.
+When one copy is updated, then it must be ensured that all copies are updated as well.
+According to [31], consistency models can be classified into two groups: a) data-centric consistency models; b) clientcentric consistency models.
+Details about these two models, update propagation and consistency protocols are given in the following sub-sections.

-2.3.1 Data-Centric Consistency Models
+2.3.1.
+Data-centric consistency models

 A consistency model is an agreement between processes and hosting environment, where data is stored.
 As long as processes obey the rules, the hosting environment promises to work correctly.
 A process that executes a read operation on a data item expects to get a value that is a result of the last write operation on the data item.
 However, in the absence of a global clock, it is difficult to say which write operation is the last one.
-So to maintain consistency in different ways, there are other datacentric consistency model definitions.
+So to maintain consistency in different ways, there are other data-centric consistency model definitions.
 Each data-centric consistency model has different restrictions on what a read operation can return on a data item.
 It is easy to implement and use consistency models with minor restrictions whereas it requires lots of effort to use consistency models with major restrictions.
-But the gain is different in each model since the one with major restrictions provides better results than the one with minor restrictions do [Tanenbaum and Steen 2002].
-More information on consistency models can be found in [Mosberger 1993], [Adve and Gharachorloo 1996].
-Tanenbaum classifies data-centric consistency models into seven sub-categories: a) Strict Consistency; b) Linearizability and Sequential Consistency; c) Casual Consistency; d) FIFO Consistency; e) Weak Consistency; f) Release Consistency; and g) Entry Consistency [Tanenbaum and Steen 2002].
+But the gain is different in each model since the one with major restrictions provides better results than the one with minor restrictions do [31].
+More information on consistency models is explained in detail by [1,22].
+Tanenbaum classifies data-centric consistency models into seven sub-categories: a) Strict Consistency; b) Linearizability and Sequential Consistency; c) Casual Consistency; d) FIFO Consistency; e) Weak Consistency; f) Release Consistency; and g) Entry Consistency [31].